-Positive rating action could occur with demonstrated stability in policyholders' surplus as well as improved balance sheet metrics.
+Positive rating action could occur with demonstrated stability in policyholders' surplus as well as a sustained trend of improved balance sheet metrics that align with higher-rated balance sheets.
 Potential rating impact:Minor

 NOTE: Only a rating committee can make a rating decision and the above referenced factors would be taken into consideration, along with all available relevant information in determining a Rating Action.
 However, the magnitude of a potential change in the rating that could reasonably occur as a result of the impact of the factors listed above are characterized by the following summary chart: